 I have… bungee jumped * kyaked down Sugar Creek, Turkey Run * explored the Cango Caves * hiked Table Mountain * seen the stars from atop a frozen lake in rural Wisconsin * visited the Badlands * went on safari in Kruger National Park * gone whitewater rafting on some classy rapids

 I have… volunteered with horses and special needs riders * had breakfast with Desmond Tutu * had tea at Leuwenhof, home of the Western Cape Premier * taught art to children affected by HIV/AIDS * served soup to the mentally-ill and homeless * painted a wall for a children’s community center * taught English literacy to a German hairdresser * lived next to ~20 refugees, a woman with ~30 cats and a Muslim parrot (not at the same time) * walked for AIDS research * relayed for cancer research * volunteered at the local food pantry * attended a speech by a Nobel laureate

 Science & Technology

-I have… traveled aboard the A380 test flight from Chicago * launched my name to Mars aboard Insight * played with ham [radio] a very, very long time ago * randomly been given ten plates of agar by a worker in a government laboratory * raised funds for clean water * helped produce a batch of biofuel named Ophelia (yes it was actually named and recorded in the books as that.
-I wasn’t just being my usual fun.) * worked on a release mechansism for a whale-watching hydrophone * won 2nd place at a hackathon * watched a rocket launch (SpaceX Starlink)
+I have… traveled aboard the A380 test flight from Chicago * launched my name to Mars aboard Insight * played with ham [radio] a very, very long time ago * randomly been given ten plates of agar by a worker in a government laboratory * raised funds for clean water * helped produce a batch of biofuel named Ophelia (yes, it was actually named and recorded in the books as that) * worked on a release mechanism for a whale-watching hydrophone * won 2nd place at a hackathon * watched a rocket launch in person (SpaceX Starlink)